Xtra-Computing/ThunderGP/README.md

 ThunderGP, an efficient edge-centric graph processing framework on HLS-based FPGAs, brings both programmability and performance to data scientists.

-ThunderGP embraces an improved execution flow to better exploit the pipeline parallelism of FPGA and alleviate the data access amount to the global memory.
+On the one hand, it embraces an improved execution flow to better exploit the pipeline parallelism of FPGA and alleviate the data access amount to the global memory.
+On the other hand, the memory accesses are highly optimized to fully utilize the memory bandwidth capacity of the hardware platform.

+Currenlty, ThunderGP can run on both Xilinx and [Intel platform](https://github.com/Xtra-Computing/On-the-fly-data-shuffling-for-OpenCL-based-FPGAs/).
+It is running at 250Mhz on Xilinx multi-SLR based FPGAs, and the performance can be up to 5300 MTEPS, or a 2$\times$ speedup over the state-of-the-art.